Skip to main content

 5 Heating Upgrades Your Home Needs for an Energy-Efficient Winter

 At Central Oregon Heating, Cooling, Plumbing & Electrical, we have helped local residents upgrade their heating systems since 1993.
-By getting some of the following heating upgrades in Bend, you can ensure better performance, higher energy-efficiency levels, and a more comfortable home.
+By getting some of the following heating upgrades in Bend & Redmond, you can ensure better performance, higher energy-efficiency levels, and a more comfortable home.

 Upgrade #1: Install a High-Efficiency Furnace